XxX-YyY-XxX/xxx-yyy-xxx.github.io/GFL/story.md

 > 6 months minimum after their release, they get added to the Campaign tab.
 For collabs... hope for the best.

-### What's the sequence of the stories?

-> <iframe width="100%" height="500" src="https://docs.google.com/spreadsheets/d/1Gm5kl_ep0MY29WPxBd-CqQrtAmDtzxSO/preview?pli=1" frameborder="0">Redditor u/CuriousCanidae's overview.</iframe>
->
-> Note that some of these are in the wrong order, or so they say.

 ### How to read the story again?
 It's not available in the story playback in Index.

 > Settings>Game>Story Playback then play the stage again.
 Or just Youtube it.
 This also applies to nodes with story/cutscene snippets.